God beyond God

 3.

 1n 1952, Paul Tillich wrote a book called The Courage to Be.
-He spoke of the need to “transcendent theism” - to move beyond belief in God as “a being”; crudely, a literal father, an old man in the sky; more theologically, a being whose existence needs to be proved or disproved.
-Instead of God as a being or supreme being, Tillich urged us to embrace - or accept being embraced by - the God beyond God, Being itself.
+He spoke of the need to “transcend theism” - to move beyond belief in God as “a being”; crudely, a literal Father or King, an old man in the sky, ‘the Lord’; philosophically, a divine being whose existence can be proved or disproved.
+Instead of God as a being or supreme being, Tillich spoke of the God beyond God: Being itself, the ground or power of being.

 He writes: